-14.19 Non-Shooting crew Employees will receive one 20-minute break during each six hour period.
-Employees will be responsible for scheduling their own meals and breaks in consultation with their Head of Department.

-14.20 When the Company provides food to Employees, the Company will make best efforts to accommodate those Employees with food sensitivities, allergies and dietary restrictions.
-At the commencement of employment, employees shall communicate such dietary restrictions to the Company, Craft Service and Catering Departments.
+- 14.18 Non-Shooting crew Employees will receive one 20-minute break during each six hour period.
+Employees will be responsible for scheduling their own meals and breaks in consultation with their Head of Department. - 14.19 When the Company provides food to Employees, the Company will make reasonable efforts to accommodate those Employees with food sensitivities, allergies and dietary restrictions, including a suitable protein replacement.
+At the commencement of employment, Employees shall communicate such dietary restrictions directly to the Company, Craft Service and Catering Departments.